 Creating the perfect partnership between operations and finance at Delos Power

-Planning and analytics across more than 60 companies and 174 Solar Power Plants thanks to a single Decision-Making Platform.
+Planning and analytics across more than 60 companies and 174 Solar Power Plants thanks to an Intelligent Planning Platform.

 - Industry: Energy & Utilities